422.025 ‘Arcivévoda Karel’, ČSD (ex 178.49, BMMF 203/1907), in the shed at the Czech railway museum, Lužna u Rakovnika; June 14, 2008.

 According to stock lists available at www.pospichal.net/lokstatistik, Poland took over 27 engines of this type, of which all but one were classed TKp11 and assigned service numbers 1 through 26.
 LP gives a total of 28 engines.
-Details on one of them (TKp11-27) are lacking, apart from boiler number, and it seems possible that this is 178.71 (StEG 3535/1908), which was written off before 1926 – but this is only my conjecture.
-TKp11-28, accepted by PKP in 1937 (WrN 5559/20), was taken over from a private company; details are lacking and further fate of this engine after 1939 is not known.
-(Many thanks to Piotr Staszewski for information on this example.)
+Details on one of them (TKp11-27) are lacking, apart from boiler number, and it seems possible that this is 178.71 (StEG 3535/1908), which was written off before 1925 – but this is only my conjecture.
+If that was the case, PKP service number was assigned only formally.
+TKp11-28 (WrN 5559/20) was originally ordered by Wiener Lokalbahn (WLB) and numbered 71, but eventually delivered to Austrian railways ÖStB (later BBÖ) and assigned ‘untypical’ service number 178.5559.
+Later (probably in 1932) it was sold to PKP.
+(Many thanks to Piotr Staszewski and Attila Kirchner for information on this example.)
+Another engine ordered by WLB (WrN 5558/1920, No. 70) later became BBÖ 178.5558, but this one remained in Austria with BBÖ.
 As many other locomotives of Austrian origin, most TKp11s were operated in southern and south-eastern Poland, where their low axle load, not exceeding 13 tonnes, and ability to negotiate tight curves could be best exploited.
 Six examples (including the above-mentioned 178.71) were converted to armored locomotives in Lwów between 1918 and 1919 and later used with armored trains in south-eastern Poland.
 They were returned to PKP in early 1920s (confirmed service numbers are TKp11-6, -15, -16, -17 and -19).
-Two or three TKp11s were written off before 1939.
-After the September campaign, most of them (probably fourteen) fell into Soviet hands.
+Three TKp11s were written off before 1936.
+After the September campaign, most of them (probably fifteen) fell into Soviet hands.
 They retained their original PKP designations, written in Russian script; according to LOZD vol.1, some were converted to the 1524 mm track, but their exact number is not known.
 Nine were captured by Germans and impressed into the DRG service as 92 2202 through 2210.
+Ultimate fate of TKp11-1 is unknown.
 Only three TKp11s were returned after the war.
 TKp11-4 (Krauss Linz 5693/1907) and TKp11-25 (Krauss Linz 6869/1914) became TKp11-1 and TKp11-2, respectively, but their post-war service – as with many other ex-Austrian types – was very short: both were written off in 1950.
 TKp11-12 (StEG 3538/1908) was not given new number and was written off in 1946.

 Given short post-war service of TKp11s and their small number, it is no wonder that none has been preserved.
 Fortunately, as many as eleven examples still exist elsewhere: in Austria (four), Czech Republic (four), Slovakia (two) and Slovenia (one).
 They include the last example in the ČSD service (BMMF 346/1909), which had originally been built for the Nesamyslitz-Markowitz Lokalbahn and never served with kkStB.
 Taken over by ČSD after nationalization of the local railway in 1938 as 422.905 (later re-numbered 422.0108), it was withdrawn in 1970.
 Formally owned by Slovakian railways ŽSR and based in Zvolen, this engine is kept in working order and sometimes runs with special trains.
 422.025 ‘Arcivévoda Karel’ (ex 178.49, BMMF 203/1907) is another operational engine of this type: a property of the Czech National Technical Museum of Prague, it is based in Lužna u Rakovnika.
 Possibly they will be joined by ex-WLB No.72 (Krauss Linz 7327/1919) from Zwettl, Austria, which has recently undergone a general overhaul (according to www.dampflok.at completed in March 2008).
 This engine currently has a fictitious post-war ÖBB designation 92.2271, although it never served with state railways; in fact, 92.2271, BBÖ 178.217, was written off in 1968.